eschweitzer78/gps-design-systems-lwc/README.md

 1. Log in to your org

-1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dkhNAAQ">this link</a> to install the sfGpsDsAuNsw unlocked package in your production org (v2.0.4.1 released on 14/11/2023).
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000doyOAAQ">this link</a> to install the sfGpsDsAuNsw unlocked package in your production org (v2.3.0.2 released on 27/11/2023).

-1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dkh3AAA">this link</a> to install the sfGpsDsAuNswS unlocked package in your production org (v2.0.3.2 on 13/11/2023).
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000doyTAAQ">this link</a> to install the sfGpsDsAuNswS unlocked package in your production org (v2.3.0.2 on 27/11/2023).

-1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dkhSAAQ">this link</a> to install the sfGpsDsAuVic unlocked package in your production org (v2.0.3.1 on 14/11/2023).
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dlHEAAY">this link</a> to install the sfGpsDsAuVic unlocked package in your production org (v2.3.0.2 on 27/11/2023).
 Please **do let us know** when doing so for non-educational use as we aim at supporting early adopters and gathering feedback.

-1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dkhXAAQ">this link</a> to install the sfGpsDsUkGov unlocked package in your production org (v0.9.4.1 on 14/11/2023).
-Please **do let us know** when doing so for non-educational use as we aim at supporting early adopters and gathering feedback.

-1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dlI2AAI">this link</a> to install the full sfGpsDsUkGov unlocked package in your production org (including sfGpsDs, v0.9.6.2 on 17/11/2023).
+1. Click <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000doydAAA">this link</a> to install the sfGpsDsUkGov unlocked package in your production org (including sfGpsDs, v1.0.1.1 on 27/11/2023).
 Please **do let us know** when doing so for non-educational use as we aim at supporting early adopters and gathering feedback.

 ## Moving away from separate base and design system libraries